bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 ## Configure networking and routes

-**Why is networking part of a deployment guide?**
+### Networking in a deployment guide

-Even though networking can be handled separately, configuring how your application is exposed (or restricted) is core to rolling out a functional service.
-Without it, your newly deployed app may not be accessible to the intended audience.
+Although networking can be managed separately, setting up how your application is accessed (or restricted) is essential for functional deployment.
+Without proper configuration, your deployed app may not be accessible to the intended users.

 ### 1. Network Policies

-Network policies control traffic flow at the pod level.
-They define the allowed inbound and outbound traffic, enhancing security.
-Learn more in the [network policies guide](../platform-architecture-reference/openshift-network-policies.md).
+Network policies control traffic flow at the pod level defining which inbound and outbound connections are allowed.
+This enhances security and ensures controlled communication.

-Applying a specific network policy to a deployment is a best practice to enhance security.
+Applying a specific network policy to a deployment is a best practice for to enhance security.
 For a detailed guide, learn more about the [network policies](../platform-architecture-reference/openshift-network-policies.md) guide.

 ### 2. Exposing services using routes